 - 2. Arrange the bacon slices on a rimmed baking sheet lined with foil or parchment paper.
 Wait until the oven is completely preheated and then slide the baking sheet into the oven.
 Let the bacon cook, without turning, until the fat begins to render, 5 to 6 minutes.

 - 3. Rotate the baking sheet and continue cooking until the bacon is crisp and brown, 5 to 6 minutes for thin-cut bacon, 8 to 10 minutes for thick-cut bacon. if you’re baking more than 1 sheet of bacon at the same time, swap their oven positions about halfway through cooking.
 Transfer the bacon to a plate lined with paper towels or a brown paper sack to drain.
-Collect the bacon drippings in a clean Mason jar or other resealable container with a lid, tuck it in the fridge, and reserve for another use.
+Collect the bacon drippings in a clean Mason jar or another resealable container with a lid, tuck it in the fridge, and reserve for another use, such as our Bacon Fat Gingersnaps.

 - 4. Pile the baked bacon onto plates or a platter and have at it.